 print(response.json())

-We will use the universal_ecommerce source to extract the information we need.
+We will use the universal source to extract the information we need.
 We also define geo_location to the country we want the scraping to be performed from.
 The API provides us with structured data from the page already, but if we need something additional - we can get that information using the Custom Parser functionality.
-You can also read more about all the available parameters in the E-Commerce Scraper API documentation for Target.
+You can also read more about all the available parameters in the API documentation for Target.

 If we check the response after running the code, we should see the job information: